TakshilCodes/Airbnb-Frontend-Clone/README.md

 ## 🚀 Features

+- 📂 All categories are functional and update the UI accordingly
-- 🔍 Scrollable category bar with icons
+- 🔍 Scrollable category bar with icons on small screen
 - 📅 Calendar date picker for check-in/out
 - 🧒 Guest selector with adults, children, pets, etc.
 - 🏠 Responsive grid layout for stays
 - ⏳ Skeleton loading with shimmer animation
-- 📱 Bottom navigation bar for mobile view
 - 🌐 Responsive search and filters

 ---